ikerising12138/recipe-prediction/README.md

-# Chop Chop!
-An Analysis on Recipe Preparation Times and Ratings
+# A Follow-up Analysis on Recipe Ratings using SciKitLearn
 Authors: Xiaoyan Zhang (xiz115@ucsd.edu), Kay Qu(kqu@ucsd.edu)

 # About this project